 Boasting ingress protection up to IP65, REO HF transformers use litz wires designed to reduce skin effect, the tendency for HF current to run only at the surface of a conductor.
 Skin effect is also the reason why TV aerials are made from hollow tubes rather than solid rods.

-REO power transformers are available in plastic housings for industrial use (HF transformers for less demanding applications), mounted onto a plate with pins or in aluminium profile case.
+REO power transformers are available in plastic housings for industrial use (HF transformers for less demanding applications), mounted onto a plate with pins or in aluminum profile case.